jax-ml/jax/docs/pallas/gpu/reference.md

 <center><img alt="A diagram of one NVIDIA SM" src="../../_static/pallas/gpu/nvidia_sm.svg" style="width:60%; min-width: 400px;"></center>

 Going further, recent CUDA versions also outline the concept of a _warpgroup_, which are 4 consecutive warps.
-Knowing how the hardware looks like, we can see where this is comming
+Knowing how the hardware looks like, we can see where this is coming
 from: 4 consecutive warps occupy the 4 quarters of an SM and let us issue instructions that utilize the whole SM.